-Despite all the imperfections in our friends, family & society; despite everything they put us through, and I’m sure we subconsciously put them through as well; our social relationships & our community still give our lives meaning.
-They give us a story and a narrative, complete with characters & personalities.
-They give us social capital, holding our society together & giving it a bond that transcends simple co-existence.
-They make us feel valued; that our existence matters.
+Despite all the imperfections in our friends, family and society… despite everything they put us through, and I’m sure we subconsciously put them through as well… our social relationships and our community still give our lives meaning.
+They give us a story and a narrative, complete with characters and personalities.
+They give us social capital, holding our society together and giving it a bond that transcends simple co-existence.
+They make us feel valued – that our existence matters.

 People always write about the injustices inflicted by society.
-About the ways we can be hurt by our friends, family & community.
+About the ways we can be hurt by our friends, family and community.
 These are all valid concerns that need to be addressed.

 But people rarely write about the polar opposite.
-Few write about the tyranny of social isolation that can result, if one were to read the previous set of articles & live life as a hermit.
-Few write about how meaningless life can be when living in a society where everyone is non-judgemental but has only the most superficial of connections with one another.
+Few write about the tyranny of social isolation that can result if one were to live life as a hermit.
+Few write about how meaningless life can be when living in a society where everyone is non-judgmental but has only the most superficial of connections with one another.
 Some TED speakers and authors and have done an excellent job of highlighting the lethality of loneliness, and how America is increasingly becoming a lonely place.
 Unfortunately, they find themselves lost in a sea of books & articles that focus only on the negative side of human relationships.
-The trend of college graduates moving back in with parents has gotten plenty of press & attention, but far too few worry about the 40% of Americans who feel lonely at any given time.
+The trend of college graduates moving back in with parents has gotten plenty of press, but far too few worry about the 40% of Americans who feel lonely at any given time.

 Ultimately, the relationships that really matter are also the ones that can hurt us the most.
-Let us seek to better live together & resolve any problems we cause for each other without realizing it.
+Let us seek to better live together and resolve any problems we cause for each other without realizing it.
 But let us not seek to address these problems by simply watering down all relationships and settling for apathetic co-existence.
-In the spirit of the upcoming holiday season, here’s a toast to the family, friends & co-workers in our life.
-They may be annoying, exasperating, insensitive, misinformed & unreliable.
-But they also give our lives color, depth & meaning.
+In the spirit of the upcoming holiday season, here’s a toast to the family, friends and co-workers in our life.
+They may be annoying, exasperating, insensitive, misinformed and unreliable.
+But they also give our lives color, depth and meaning.
 No man is an island, and no great story features a recluse.